ChristophP/elm-mark/README.md

 ## Options and Configuration

 There are a bunch of options ranging from no-config to fully customizable.
-Options include case sensitiviy, single word, multi word search and search term length threshold.
+Options include case sensitiviy, single word/multi word search and search term length threshold.
 You can also provide your own custom search logic, should the available options not meet your needs.
 Here's a small example of configuring case sensitivity.